dasalazarb/Enzyme-enzyme-and-metab-metab-networks/README.md

 Input format as txt separated by \tab:

-        name of reacion     reaction formula    ec number   gene    compartment(opt but with a - or 0 value)  subsystem.
+        name of reacion     rxn formula    ec number   gene    compartment(opt but with a - or 0 value)  subs.

 I used the scripts as follows: